 Use of drift vegetation as an ecological subsidy by a deep sea fish (and notes on this eelpout’s life history)

 I’m investigating trophic and habitat subsidies from the nearshore kelp forest environment to adjacent deeep-sea canyons using the persimmon eelpout (Eucryphycus californicus) as a case study.

-A manuscript for this project is in prep and will be available soon.
+A manuscript for this project is in review and will be available soon.

 COUPLED NATURAL AND HUMAN SYSTEMS

 Goal: to integrate an understanding of human dimensions into our approach to fisheries management

 Social-ecological coupling in the nearshore fishery of central California